vicdoval/sverchok-open3d/README.md

 **NOTE**: Sverchok-Open3d contains nodes that may crash Blender so please save frequently.

-The documentation is absent, but you can check the open3d documentation.
+The documentation is almost absent, but you can check the open3d documentation.

 Features
 --------